There are many different types of trading that you can participate in when it comes to cryptocurrency. Today, we’ll be talking about scalp trading!

-Altcoins can have highly unpredictable volatility, so if you get in over your head, then it’s possible that you might never make back your profits.
+Compared to BTC, altcoins can have highly unpredictable volatility, so if you get in over your head, then it’s possible that you might never make back your profit.
 You’ll need to choose wisely here to succeed.

-Scalping can be very profitable if you’re dedicated to learning to do it correctly.
+Scalping strategy can be very profitable if you’re dedicated to learn how to do it correctly.
 However, if you’re easily frustrated or you can make a solid plan and stick to it, then it’s easy to lose money here too.
-Scalpers need to have concrete exit plans.
+Scalpers need to have certain exit plans.

 Scalp trading indicators